Blog #165~ Betty White on Staying Positive

 “If you start with, you know what I hate, you’re going to go right down the tubes”

 Betty White is a positive thinker, in her words a “cockeyed optimist” and attributes that to staying happy all 95 years of her life.
 I thought about this interview, when the sun came out after countless foggy, gray days here in Chicago.
-I took a power walk soaking in the sunny, blue skies and mild 55 degree day.
+Earlier, I took a power walk soaking in the sunny, blue skies and mild 55 degrees.
 I could feel the sunshine lifting my spirits.
 Not everyday starts with sunshine, especially in January.
 But my day ALWAYS start with a smile, (and usually a fart and giggle), from my son, Nick.
-He is 22 years old and has Down syndrome and autism.
+He is 22 years old and has a dual diagnosis of Down syndrome and autism (DS-ASD).

 It’s a great way to start each day.🙂 Nick’s smile is contagious, his attitude uplifting.
 Anyone in Nick’s inner circle has witnessed his joy.
 A treat at Culver’s brings on such happiness to big guy.
 Nick does well finding pleasure in the simple things, being silly, and making people laugh.
 Yes, he has his moments of getting frustrated and upset like the rest of us.
-But he shakes it off, never holding a grudge or negativity.
+But he shakes it off, I admire that.

 Betty White and my son, Nick, have the right idea by entering each day with a positive attitude.
 It will not only elevate your mood, but those around you.